MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions.md

 ms.service: dynamics365-business-central
 ms.topic: conceptual
-ms.search.keywords: app, add-in, manifest, customize ms.date: 06/23/2021
+ms.search.keywords: app, add-in, manifest, customize ms.date: 08/25/2021
 ms.author: edupont
-ms.openlocfilehash: 073b89f7c80035da12f329f752b64dc8142f309d
+ms.openlocfilehash: b408afe65f2063ab77dca4e4e87fcfc4715f1204
-ms.sourcegitcommit: e562b45fda20ff88230e086caa6587913eddae26
+ms.sourcegitcommit: e891484daad25f41c37b269f7ff0b97df9e6dbb0
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 06/30/2021
+ms.lasthandoff: 08/27/2021
-ms.locfileid: "6325600"
+ms.locfileid: "7440533"
 ---
 # <a name="customizing-business-central-online-using-extensions"></a>Customising Business Central Online Using Extensions

 You can change [!INCLUDE[prod_short](includes/prod_short.md)] online by installing extensions that add functionality, changes behaviour, or gives you access to new online services, for example.

 > [!NOTE]
-> To install extensions from AppSource or add per-tenant extensions, you must have the right permissions.
-You must either be a member of the D365 EXTENSION MGT user group or you must have the D365 EXTENSION MGT permission set.
+> To install or uninstall extensions from AppSource or add per-tenant extensions, you must have the right permissions.
+You must either be a member of the EXTEND.
+MGT. - ADMIN user group or you must have the EXTEND.
+MGT. - ADMIN permission set.
 If you are an administrator, you can assign user groups and permissions to other users in your company.
+>

-To use the functionality that is provided by an extension, such as opening pages, running reports, selecting actions, and so on, you must be assigned the permission sets that are installed as part of the extension.
+> To use the functionality that is provided by an extension, such as opening pages, running reports, selecting actions, and so on, you must be assigned the permission sets that are installed as part of the extension.

+> [!NOTE]
+> The **EXTEND.
+MGT. - ADMIN** permission set was introduced in Business Central 2021 release wave 1 as a replacement for the **D365 EXTENSION MGT** permission set in earlier versions.

 > [!IMPORTANT]
 > The upload of per-tenant extensions and the installation of AppSource extensions is not supported through the **Extension Management** page for on-premise installations.
 You cannot install AppSource extensions on-premises, including in Docker-based deployments.